bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 ### 1.3 Algorithms as Cognitive Tools

-Algorithms represent a cognitive process that has been fully externalized and formalized.
+Algorithms represent a cognitive process that has been fully externalised and formalized.

 Their defining characteristics are: